Taiwanese cuisine: Modern Aboriginal cuisine

 It seems that an interest in Taiwanese indigenous cuisine gained traction in the media in the mid-1990s, developing alongside increasing governmental action to protect and recognize Taiwanese indigenous peoples.
 There are restaurants around Taipei that keep the spirit of Indigenous cuisine alive.
 Whilst chefs in such restaurants often tweak traditional recipes to suit contemporary tastebuds, emphasis of natural foods is still extant.
 The annual Indigenous Peoples Healthy Cuisine and Innovative Beverage Competition, partly sponsored by the Council of Indigenous Peoples and the Tourism Bureau provides prize money to contestants who creatively use traditional indigenous ingredients in healthy ways.
 Other similar competitions are held by local governments (such as Kaohsiung City).
 In Tainan, indigenous people may sell their food at the Cha Ha Mu Aboriginal Park.
 Such trends are all to promote the wonderful taste of Aboriginal Taiwanese cuisine.
 The cultural value of indigenous dishes and ingredients has become more widespread among non-indigenous people, but there are many implications with this growth in recent years.
 Cultivating or foraging for traditional ingredients is often limited on the small plots of land that are legally owned by indigenous people.
 Some urban Pangcah/Amis people have resorted to foraging without permission on others' land.

 During the martial law period indigenous culture was repressed by the government, despite this indigenous cuisine became a part of Taiwan's national identity.

-Silaw is an Amis dish of pickled pork.
+Siraw is an Amis dish of pickled pork.

 The importance of wild greens to aboriginal cuisine is being increasingly appreciated.
 Wild greens refers to both wild plants found in the forest and to those same plants cultivated in domestic gardens.
 Rinari, in rural Pingtung County, is an aboriginal restaurant of national significance whose twenty seats are notoriously hard to secure.
 Rinari primarily serves Rukai cuisine.